Choi Hye-seon: Career

-Choi hosted the premiere episode of Olive Young's These Days All Young program along with Harimu, who appeared on the reality show Street Woman Fighter 2.
-She later modeled for Calvin Klein and was invited as Korea's representative to Longchamp's global influencer event in London, before reuniting with Max Mara at their runway collection in Milan and attending No.21's spring show.
+Choi hosted the premiere episode of Olive Young's These Days All Young program along with Park Hye-rim, also known as Harimu, who appeared on the reality show Street Woman Fighter 2.
+Choi later modeled for Calvin Klein and was invited as Korea's representative to Longchamp's global influencer event in London, before reuniting with Max Mara at their runway collection in Milan and attending No.21's spring show.
+As of early 2026, she worked as a data scientist consultant, and was later selected to participate in HK inno.N's Zero Sugar Campaign due to her "confident charm" in dating entertainment, before being selected as a new brand model for Allergan's Skinvive and Juvéderm due to her unique natural and healthy charm.

+Choi's candid appearances attracted media attention, as in Lisbon, when her past media appearances were noted along with her contemporary natural expression and feminine silhouette.
+She continued her association with Max Mara at the Florence global launch event of a new edition of an item she had previously modeled, touring farms, beehives, and palazzos.
+Choi's return to Game of Blood was met with a wave of media attention, describing her as a participant skilled in brain play, a veteran brain survival player of psychological battles, possessing veteran charisma and an overwhelming aura, and promising powerful team play.
+In episode four of that season, she used her laughter, blunt statements, and active communication to try and save a fellow cast member from being eliminated from the show.
+Her personal appearances around this time drew media attention.
+One celebrated her healthy look and unique bright and confident charm, likening her to human vitamins, while another publicized how she perfectly embodied Ascot fashion with a touch of luxury, attending the Royal Ascot like a scene straight out of a movie.

 Philanthropy

 Choi participated in a children's charity campaign for World Vision International, later lending her support again for the Stop Ring Challenge to raise funds for a village in Zambia.
 The production company that worked with her to promote that challenge also worked with Kook Dong-ho after his collaboration with Choi for Esquire.
 In May 2024, she contributed to a Green Allure initiative that planted 4,000 jasmine trees in the Ichon area of Hangang Park.